 Things changed that day when an army of mechanized aliens burst through a rip in the sky and invaded New York City.

-That day—at least in the Marvel universe where The Avengers reside and Captain America presides—people realized they were surrounded by near-incomprehensible forces and powers, things that we mere mortals have very little control over.
+That day—at least in the Marvel universe where the Avengers reside—people realized they were surrounded by near-incomprehensible forces and powers, things that we mere mortals have very little control over.

 The agents of S.H.I.E.L.D. inhabit that smaller world filled with larger-than-life characters—a liaison of sorts between Avenger wannabes and the rest of us.
-"It means we're the line between the world and a much weirder world," says Agent Grant Ward.
+"It means we're the line between the world and a much weirder world," says Agent Grant Ward in the first season.
 "We protect people from the news they're not ready to hear.
 And when we can't do that, we keep them safe."

-Along with Skye, Coulson's bright, flawed and distinctly non-superagent-filled team includes Ward, who provides some self-satisfied brawn; Melinda May, who reluctantly offers her own near-lethal abilities; and the tech duo of Leo Fitz and Jemma Simmons, a Rosencrantz & Guildenstern-like pairing that collectively answers to the moniker FitzSimmons.
+Along with Skye, Coulson's bright, flawed and distinctly non-superagent-filled team includes Melinda May, who reluctantly offers her own near-lethal abilities; Lance Hunter and Antoine Triplett, who provide some much-needed brawn; and the tech duo of Leo Fitz and Jemma Simmons, a Rosencrantz & Guildenstern-like pairing that collectively answers to the moniker FitzSimmons.

-While big-screen Avenger types can have a huge impact on the show plot, don't expect Thor to make many cameos here.
+While big-screen plot points from Avenger members' various escapades impact the program's direction, don't expect Thor to make many cameos here.
 While bedazzled superheroes look just fine on the supersize movie screen, the more episodic confines of television demand a bit more subtlety (if only a bit).
 Agents of S.H.I.E.L.D. is as much X-Files and The A Team as it is The Avengers, and cosmic superpowers take a backseat to nifty gadgetry, agent interplay and ground-bound adventuring.